Is your engine is overheating, or shows signs of running hotter than normal. Then, you may have a problem, with your electric cooling fan.

 - Defective fan control module

-How To Test Your Engine Cooling Fan Motor
+How To Test Your Electric Cooling Fan Motor

 So, one quick way to check the fan is to start the engine and turn on the A/C to max.
 If the fan runs, the fan motor, relay, fuse and wiring are all okay.